Are you living your legend?

-After leaving his first automobile venture, he started again with his Ford Motor Company.
-This became the business that we know today.
+After leaving his first automobile venture, he restarted with Ford Motor Company which became the business we know today.
 Henry Ford eventually created the first car for the common man using pioneering business processes like the manufacturing line.

-It was the collection of personal habits, resources of connections, money, and specialized knowledge that Henry Ford had spend a decade and a half cultivating.
+It was the collection of personal habits, resources of connections, money and specialized knowledge that Henry Ford spend a decade and a half cultivating.

 He lived his legend.

 Author: Joseph Drups

 Hi!
 I’m Joseph, the founder of underdoglife.net.
 I’m a passionate entrepreneur who loves to write about start-ups, passive income, and achieving your purpose.
 I work on projects that I find purpose in with people who I believe in then tell you all about it on my blog.
 Take a few minutes and drop me a message.
 I’d love to chat!